SOwOphie/wsedit/README.md

 ### Some inputs (e.g. `Ctrl-Down`) don't work in `rxvt-unicode`

 Yeah, `urxvt` is a mess.
-I recommand changing to another terminal, but adding this to your `.Xresources` file will soothe your pain:
+I recommend switching to another terminal, but adding this to your `.Xresources` file will soothe your pain:

     !
 From http://thedarnedestthing.com/urxvt